Frequently asked questions about rescue services reform

 The rescue services aim to safeguard people's fundamental rights to the services throughout the country on uniform grounds.
 This means that central government guidance is required for rescue services because of this fundamental aspect, and the guidance must be stronger than in other sectors.

-In addition to locally accessible services, rescue services are also a national organisation that may have to operate in a wider area than that of one rescue department.
+In addition to locally accessible services, rescue services are also a national organisation that may have to operate in a wider area than that of one wellbeing services county.
 This requires uniform operational arrangements as well as national guidance and direction.
-At national level, guidance would be provided only for matters relating to operational activities, not for the administration of the wellbeing services county.
+At national level, guidance will be provided only for matters relating to operational activities, not for the administration of the wellbeing services county.